stevensll/project01/README.md

 * run multiple commands in one line using `;`
 * two argument piping using ` | `
 * ~~basic redirection using `<` and `>`~~
- * display working directory with color of choosing
+ * `color` to display working directory with color of choosing

 ## Usage